thanhqtran/thanhqtran.github.io/_posts/2025-10-20-hansen-for-vn.md

 $$

----

-## State-space representation
+The system can be split into:

-The contemporary equations:
+- The contemporary equations:

 $$
 \begin{bmatrix}